 If personal sponsorships conflict with a team or school sponsorship, it is likely that the terms of the team or school sponsorship will take precedence.
 The penalty for violating a team or school sponsorship agreement will depend on the specific code of conduct for team members, but it may include suspension and/or fines.
 A breach of contract related to your personal sponsorships could have even more serious consequences, so it’s essential that you understand your obligations as both an individual athlete and a team/school member.
 And the best way to do this, is to consult with an experienced and competant NIL lawyer.

 Olympic athletes are governed by Rule 40 of the Olympic Charter, which restricts sponsorship opportunities for individual athletes during the period of the Olympic Games.
 Rule 40 has traditionally enforced a blackout period for personal sponsorships during the Olympics, but in the past couple of years, the IOC has begun to permit Olympic athletes to profit from individual sponsorships in a limited way during the Olympic Games.
 In 2019, IOC Rule 40 was revised to allow an Olympic athlete to benefit from a generic sponsorship agreement that is part of a longstanding campaign.

 Do You Need to Speak With an Experienced NIL Lawyer?

 Global Sports Advocates has represented athletes from over 50 countries spanning nearly every sports category.
 Our NIL lawyer regularly handles agreements for sponsorships for NCAA, Olympic, and professional athletes.

-Contact us online or call us directly at +1-207-747-5899 to schedule a free consultation with our NIL lawyer today!
+Contact us online or call us directly at +1-207-747-5899 to schedule a initial 1 hour consultation with our NIL lawyer today!